Young dad-to-be was among 13 US troops killed in Afghanistan

 Cuellar concluded, "The brave never die.
 Mr. Espinoza is a hero."

-Associated Press writers Terry Wallace in Dallas, Lindsay Whitehurst and Brady McCombs in Salt Lake City and Darlene Superville in Washington contributed to this report.
+Associated Press writers Terry Wallace in Dallas, Lindsay Whitehurst and Brady McCombs in Salt Lake City and Darlene Superville in Washington, D.C., contributed to this report.